PeterMitrano/gzmaze/ReadMe.md

     filenames=libregenerate_widget.so
 ```

-    source setup.sh #this will setup the environment variables you need
+   ./setup.sh #this will setup the environment variables you need and run gazebo
-    gazebo --verbose gzmaze.world

 # The input files
 look at sample_maze.mz for an example

 # TODO:
- - random generation doesn't actually do anything right now
+ - let the mouse model actually drive around